This healthy vegan cauliflower fried rice is a fast and easy weeknight dinner. It's also perfect for a vegetable-packed lunch meal prep.

 - Sesame seeds, for garnish, optional

-- Heat 1 tbsp canola oil over medium-high heat in a large skillet or wok.
+- Heat 1 tablespoon canola oil over medium-high heat in a large skillet or wok.
 When the oil is hot, add the carrots, yellow pepper and onion.
 Cook, tossing frequently, until softened.
 Remove the veggies to a bowl.

-- Heat the remaining 1 tbsp canola oil in the now empty skillet over medium-high heat.
+- Heat the remaining 1 tablespoon canola oil in the now empty skillet over medium-high heat.
 Crumble the tofu into the skillet and cook until it crisps up.
 Remove the tofu to the bowl with the veggies.

 - Add the garlic and ginger to the skillet and cook, stirring, until fragrant, about 1 minute.
 Add the cauliflower rice, increase heat to high, and cook until soft but not mushy.